Crafting a Robust Data Mapping Strategy: Key Steps, Stakeholders, and Benefits

 - Auditing & Assessments: Regular auditing and assessments highlight areas for improvement within the data mapping strategy and ensure it's still relevant.

-- Feedback Loops: Another popular way to measure a data mapping strategy's success is using feedback loops for continuous improvement.
+- Feedback Loops: Another popular way to measure a data mapping strategy's success is by using feedback loops for continuous improvement.
 Ongoing feedback can also promote a change-positive culture.

 The Bottom Line